davidar/peruse/test/nytimes-1.md

 Mr. Reeves said he thought that the American government was being manipulated and that the Obama administration had made a “deal with the devil.”

-Continue reading the main story

   [United Nations peacekeepers at a refugee camp in Sudan on Monday.
 In exchange for the lifting of United States trade sanctions, Sudan has said it will improve access for aid groups, stop supporting rebels in neighboring South Sudan and cooperate with American intelligence agents.
-Credit Ashraf Shazly/Agence France-Presse — Getty Images]: https://static01.nyt.com/images/2017/01/14/world/13SUDAN-1/13SUDAN-1-master768.jpg
+Ashraf Shazly/Agence France-Presse — Getty Images]: https://static01.nyt.com/images/2017/01/14/world/13SUDAN-1/13SUDAN-1-master768.jpg
   [Sudan]: http://topics.nytimes.com/top/news/international/countriesandterritories/sudan/index.html?inline=nyt-geo "More news and information about Sudan."
   [South Sudan]: http://topics.nytimes.com/top/news/international/countriesandterritories/south-sudan/index.html?inline=nyt-geo "More articles about South Sudan."
   [comprehensive trade embargo against Sudan and blocked the assets of the Sudanese government]: https://www.treasury.gov/resource-center/sanctions/Programs/Documents/sudan.pdf